Music has always been a part of Stephanie Madsen. She grew up singing, performing, and creating music in whatever capacity she could.

 Now as an adult, Stephanie creates soothing and meaningful acoustic pop music as an indie singer, songwriter, musician and producer.
 A Georgia native who has spent time living in Idaho, Texas, California and now lives and produces her music out of her home studio in Utah.

 After leaving her childhood home in Peachtree City, Georgia, Stephanie went to Brigham Young University – Idaho to study vocal performance.

 Despite her love for music, Stephanie felt inspired to switch her major from vocal performance to communications.
 As fate would have it, she met her husband, Stephen, in her first class in her new major.
 The two soon were married and started a family.

 Busy with being a wife and a mother to two young boys, Stephanie thought she had left music behind her.
 When she had a mental breakdown, her mother suggested she get back to music.
 Reluctantly, she agreed, and soon found herself taking guitar lessons.

 Stephanie started with the intent of improving herself through music, but soon she was writing her own songs and her guitar teacher, who was also a producer, suggested she pursue creating her own CD.

 After a successful Kickstarter campaign, Stephanie released her debut album, “Fly,” in May 2016.
-The album is available on her website, iTunes, Amazon and Spotify.
+Since then, she has independently released a Christmas album and a motivational album available on her website, iTunes and Amazon.

 “I just always felt like I was trapped in a cage and I couldn’t express my music passion,” she said.
 “So my album is called ‘Fly’ and there’s a bird on my album and it’s just symbolic that music was the key to open up my door and to get out and be free.”